-a) Professional supporting evidence from eg a doctor, psychologist, social worker, is essential if admission is to be made under the criterion (ii) for special medical or social circumstances, and such evidence must set out the particular reasons why the school is question is the most suitable school and the
+a) Professional supporting evidence from eg a doctor, psychologist, social worker, is essential if admission is to be made under the criterion (ii) for special medical or social circumstances, and such evidence must set out the particular reasons why the school is question is the most suitable school and the difficulties which would be caused if the child had to attend another school.

-- difficulties which would be caused if the child had to attend another school. - b) By "faithful and regular" we mean attendance at a minimum of one service per month for at least six months prior to the closing date for applications.
-A signed supplementary form will be required as proof of attendance. - c) A parent is any person who has parental responsibility or care of the child.
-Where admission arrangements refer to 'parent's attendance at church' it is sufficient for just one parent to attend. - d) Children in Care (Looked after Child) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements or special guardianship order.
+- b) By "faithful and regular" we mean attendance at a minimum of one service per month for at least six months prior to the closing date for applications.
+A signed supplementary form will be required as proof of attendance.
+In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship. - c) A parent is any person who has parental responsibility or care of the child.
+Where admission arrangements refer to 'parent's attendance at church' it is sufficient for just one parent to attend. - d) Children in Care (Looked after Child) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements or special guardianship order including those from overseas.
 A looked after child is a child who is (a) in the care of the local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions as defined in Section 22(1) of the Children Act 1989. - e) Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer's partner, and in every case, the child should be living in the same family unit at the same address. - f) Should all the allocated places be filled for Foundation and Open categories before applicants are considered under criteria 7 then places will be allocated under criteria 1-6 using distance.
 The distance will be measured as stated in criteria 7.